 With continued research, more refined surgeries, a better understanding of the tumors that can be treated with chemotherapy, and precise delivery of radiation therapy have helped more patients with CNS tumors live longer and have a better quality of life.

 Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
-These types of talks are called “shared decision-making.”
+These types of conversations are called “shared decision-making.”
 Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
-Shared decision-making is particularly important for meningioma because there are different treatment options.
+Shared decision-making is important for meningioma because there are different treatment options.

 Learn more about making treatment decisions.